scipy-conference/scipy_proceedings/papers/randy_paffenroth/00_paffenroth.rst

 (in this case positive or negative) to *predict* labels of other reviews which do not already have labels.
 This process is called *supervised* machine learning.
-The idea is that the labeled data is used to *supervise* the training of a algorithm which, after training, can attempt to compute labels just from the raw features.
+The idea is that the labeled data is used to *supervise* the training of an algorithm which, after training, can attempt to compute labels just from the raw features.
 Again, supervised machine learning is a vast subject, and space does not allow us treat the subject even at the more superficial level here